Visualization enhances Problem Solving in multi-Qubit Systems: Methods

 \section{Methods}

 As we found the study design to be suitable, we adopted methodological paths similar to the pilot study we conducted~\cite{bley2025visualizingquantumstatespilot} with, however, multiple adaptations.
-We stay with the A-B crossover design and cognitive load measurements, but restrict the context of the questions to the Hadamard gate, employ eye tracking techniques, introduce a new way of measuring representational competence and also measure mental rotation ability.
+We stay with the A-B crossover design and cognitive load measurements, but restrict the context of the questions to the Hadamard gate, employ eye-tracking techniques, introduce a new way of measuring \acf{rc} and also measure \acf{mra}.